samirketema/node-rules-engine/README.md

 ## Scaling Considerations
 1. Adding slow rules (e.g., those that make external calls or interact with DB)

-  Node.js is a great environment for handling requests to databases and external APIs when using async calls with the event loop model.
-  * If we have many calls to external services, we can investigate usage of a circuit breaker such as [hystrix](https://www.npmjs.com/package/hystrixjs) to stop cascading failure.
+  * Node.js is a great environment for handling requests to databases and external APIs when using async calls with the event loop model.
+That being said, if we have many calls to external services, we can investigate usage of a circuit breaker such as [hystrix](https://www.npmjs.com/package/hystrixjs) to stop cascading failure.
   * On that note, adding promises to this service would make the code more maintainable as these external calls scale.
   * If a rule is complex, enlisting the help of a database may be helpful.
 This service could take validation requests and compare against normalized rules or utilize constraints from a relational database.